Nikolai Rubinshtein: Career

 Rubinshtein taught at higher educational institutions in Moscow from 1934 to 1959 and became a professor in 1938.
 He was appointed deputy scientific director of the State Historical Museum from in 1943 in which position he served until 1949.
 He joined the Communist Party in 1944.

 He is best known for his historiographical works and his research into the economic history of Russia and the formation of capitalism in that country.
-He also wrote on the history of popular movements in the Ukraine in the 17th century.
+He also wrote on the history of popular movements in Ukraine in the 17th century.

 A Jew, Rubinshtein was one of the historians that Arkadiĭ Sidorov campaigned against as part of Joseph Stalin's drive against the "rootless cosmopolitans", most of whom were Jewish.

 Death

 Rubinshtein died in Moscow on 26 January 1963.